thrackle-io/rules-engine/docs/userGuides/deployment/ADMIN-ROLES.md

 ---

 ## RULE BYPASS ACCOUNT
-Rule Bypass Account is set at construction and can be granted only by the app admin at any time.
+Rule Bypass Account can be granted at any time by the app admin.
 This role is exempt from all economic rules except for the Admin Withdrawal rule.
 This role cannot be revoked or renounce their role while this rule is active.
 Functions with the modifier onlyRole(RULE_BYPASS_ACCOUNT) can only be called by this role.

 ### Add Command
 The following is an example of the command used to add an rule bypass account: